 Rabbi Yohanan interprets the charoset differently.
 In his view, the texture and appearance of charoset are its most important attributes, serving as a reminder of the mortar with which the Israelite slaves built Pharaoh’s cities.

 The two interpretations of charoset’s religious significance point to the overlapping symbolic meanings of the seder service as a whole.
 On the one hand, the seder is meant to celebrate redemption from slavery (here captured by the apple tree); on the other hand, it is designed to bring the memory of slavery to life (here, by putting mortar on the table).

 As this section of Talmudic discussion ends, both meanings of charoset are preserved.
 Thus, charoset becomes a potent symbol of both bondage and freedom, of suffering and redemption—a powerful example of the talmudic rabbis’ penchant for paradox and their respect for divergent interpretations of the Bible.

-Dr. Steven P. Weitzman is director of the Taube Center for Jewish Studies and Daniel E. Koshland Professor of Jewish Culture and Religion at Stanford University.
 This article is adapted with permission from The Jews: A History, by John Efron, Steven Weitzman, Matthias Lehmann, and Joshua Holo.
 Prentice Hall, 2008.